CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/solidSingleResponsiblityPrinciple.md

-#SOLID Principles  (Single Responsibility)
+# SOLID Principles  (Single Responsibility)

 - By clean code book Martin
-- Single responsiblity principle
+- Single responsibility principle
 - open-close principle
 - Liskov Substitution principle
 - Interface Segregation
-- Dependancy Inversion principles
+- Dependency Inversion principles

 ___

-#Single Responsiblity Principle
+# Single Responsibility Principle

 - A class should have only one reason to change
 - Every time you need to open up a file, you risk breaking something